 Ever since its early beginnings in 1858, De Bergkant Lodge has always carried an air of heritage and harmony.
 The classic Cape Dutch building was a wedding present gifted to Helmuth Luttig and his bride Petronella, by her father Carel Lotz who was a master builder of the famous Prince Albert style gables.
-Today, it comprises 9 luxury rooms and suites and encompasses a new Georgian building and a 1904 Victorian house set within the estate.
-Lauded a Heritage site both for its history of bonhomie and its current day ‘True Karoo Hospitality’ its popularity is underpinned by 5.0 out of 5.0 stars over 343 TripAdviser.com reviews and a dynamic 9.7 rating on Booking.com.
+Today, it comprises of 9 luxury rooms and suites and encompasses a new Georgian building and a 1904 Victorian house set within the estate.
+Lauded a Heritage site both for its history of bonhomie and its current day ‘True Karoo Hospitality’ its popularity is underpinned by 5.0 out of 5.0 stars over 454 TripAdvisor.Com reviews and a dynamic 9.5 rating on Booking.Com.

 Rest and Respite

 From here, your day is your own.
-Choose to do nothing, other than enjoy a steam or sauna followed by an in-room massage or get the most out your stay with the many adventure and cultural activities available.
-At dinner time, enjoy a pre-dinner aperitif at De Bergkant Lodge's bar lounge and then amble down the main street to one of Prince Albert’s many restaurant offerings.
+Choose to do nothing other than enjoy a steam or sauna followed by an in-room massage or get the most out of your stay with the many adventure and cultural activities available.
+At dinner time, enjoy a pre-dinner Aperitif @ De Bergkant Lodge's bar lounge and then amble down the main street to one of Prince Albert’s many restaurant offerings.

 Things you should know:

-Getting there: Set in the beauty of the Swartberg Mountainsringed by vineyards and fruit and olive farms and just 2 kilometres from the famous Swartberg Pass, De Bergkant is on Route 62 @Route62ZA which offers mesmerizing landscapes and local culture which will lull your mind into holiday mode.
-Dutch and German speaking international guests can follow the route to the De Bergkant Lodge on Du Mont travel author Dieter Losskarn’s South Africa travel book with its own map.
+- Getting there: Set in the beauty of the Swartberg Mountains ringed by vineyards and fruit and olive farms and just 2 kilometres from the famous Swartberg Pass, De Bergkant Lodge is just off the Route 62 @Route62ZA which offers mesmerizing landscapes and local culture which will lull your mind into holiday mode.
+Dutch and German speaking international guests can follow the route to De Bergkant Lodge on Du Mont travel author Dieter Losskarn’s South African travel books with its own map.
 For South African travelers, Getaway magazine have pinned De Bergkant Lodge to the luxury Route 62 map as the top-rated B&B in Prince Albert.

 Talk of the Town: Michael and Renate are attuned to your tastes and are happy to recommend and book your lunch or dinner at the best local restaurants in Prince Albert and can point out the best travel spots to visit and explore during the day.

-Call Michael or Renate now on +27 (0)23 541 10 88 or book through their website at www.debergkant.com and start planning your own Peace of Heaven.
-You can follow them on Facebook, Instagram and Twitter.
+Call Michael or Renate now on T: +27 (0)23 541 10 88 or book through our Website @ www.debergkant.com and start planning your own Peace of Heaven.
+You can follow us also on Facebook, Instagram and Twitter.